Lamin10/battleship/README.md

 ## Functions and Features

++ This Battleship game is built with the following functions and features:

    ### print_board(board):
    + The print_board function is responsible for displaying the game board, including ship locations and hits/misses.